Mann6805/Speech-Recognition/README.md

-This project focuses on building a speech recognition model to predict dialects of the Gujarati language.
-Using 13 Mel-Frequency Cepstral Coefficients (MFCCs), the system extracts compact and meaningful features representing the speech signal.
-Data augmentation techniques such as time stretching, pitch shifting, noise injection, and temporal shifting were applied to enhance the model's robustness and generalization.
-The extracted features were used to train a machine learning model, achieving significant accuracy in distinguishing Gujarati dialects, demonstrating the effectiveness of MFCC features and augmentation techniques.
+# Speech Recognition for Gujarati Dialect Prediction
+This project focuses on speech recognition and audio signal processing to predict the dialects of the Gujarati language.
+The model uses advanced machine learning techniques to analyze and classify spoken audio into different dialect categories.

+### Features
+- Speech Recognition: Converts spoken audio into text.
+- Dialect Prediction: Predicts the dialect of Gujarati based on the spoken audio.
+- Audio Signal Processing: Preprocessing and feature extraction from raw audio data.